Tobiscuit/tobiscuit.github.io/README.md

 ### Log

+**05/28/2020**
+* Continued The Complete Web Developer
+* Taking copious amounts of notes from The HTML Handbook (I'm not avoiding React, I swear!)

 **05/27/2020**
 * ZTM Complete Web Developer: Finished CSS Grid + Layout section
 * Created a responsive layout using Grid and Flexbox